 There are so many skin essences around, and it really depends on the ingredients as to which is right for you.
-There are hydrating skin essences that are perfect for dehydrated skin types (which, let's be honest, is pretty much everyone this time of year), and then there are brightening essences that can pep up tired, dull skin.
+There are hydrating skin essences that are perfect for dehydrated skin types (which, let's be honest, is pretty much everyone come winter), and then there are brightening essences that can pep up tired, dull skin.
 So whether you want to splash out or try one that's more affordable, we've rounded up some of our all-time favorite skin essences that are perfect for edging up your nighttime routine.

-This multi-action face vinegar can be used after cleansing to tone and purify your face, but it also soothes irritated skin and lowers redness, so it's great to use before makeup.
+This multi-action face vinegar is meant to be used after cleansing to tone and purify your face, but it also promises to soothe irritated skin and lower redness, so it's great to use before makeup.

-Formulated specially to help protect the skin from the stresses of urban life, this K-beauty–inspired essence neutralizes pollution particles and zaps free radicals before they cause any harm.
+Formulated specially to help protect the skin from the stresses of urban life, this K-beauty–inspired essence promises to neutralize pollution particles and zap free radicals before they cause any harm.

 Combining hyaluronic acid with vitamin C and detoxifying pink clay, this hardworking mist is packed with 100% natural ingredients to calm, soothe, hydrate, and brighten skin.